true-myth/true-myth/README.md

 Install-wise, Flow's types should *just work*, as they're distributed side-by-side with the modules.
 You can simply use the module as a normal ES6-style module import, whether working in Node or using something like Webpack.

 Note, however, that Flow support is beta quality.
-They're offered as a best-effort approach, but are incomplete and may have a couple errors – the primary author uses TypeScript and so doesn't have a good place to test them.
+They're offered as a best-effort approach, but are incomplete (they don't yet have any of the curried variants!) and may have a couple errors – the primary author uses TypeScript and so doesn't have a good place to test them.
 Pull requests are very welcome!

 ## Roadmap